JBye21/Admin-Dashboard/README.md

-# Admin-Dashboard - Odin Project - Project that showcases the use of grid and flexbox.
+# Admin-Dashboard - (The Odin Project)
+Project that showcases the use of grid and flexbox.